athenian-programming/snap-unicorn-hat/README.md

 * Make sure that you can reach your Raspberry Pi from the machine running your browser.

-* Since block requires the Raspberry Pi *hostname*, it is best to create a variable and assign it the hostname and then use that variable reference in all your blocks accessing the Unicorn HAT.
+* Since block requires the Raspberry Pi *hostname*, it is best to create a variable and assign it the hostname and then use that variable reference in all your blocks accessing the UnicornHAT.

 * Pixel changes will not be seen until `show` is called.